matuzalemmuller/tcc-engtelecom/gcp/README.md

 curl https://sdk.cloud.google.com | bash
 ```

-Start the gcloud enviroment and connect to your account and project:
+Start the gcloud environment and connect to your account and project:
 ```
 gcloud init
 ```